 Las Vegas Bus Accident Attorney

-Bus Accidents in Nevada
+Fighting For Bus Accident Victims in Nevada

-In Nevada, the bus companies are classified as “common carriers,” and under the law owe a heightened duty of care to passengers.
+In Nevada, the bus companies are classified as “common carriers,” and under the law, they owe a heightened duty of care to passengers.
 Unfortunately, the negligent, careless actions of bus drivers and other drivers on the road lead to many serious injuries every year.
 If you’ve been hurt in a bus accident, you have a right to seek fair compensation for the losses you’ve incurred.

 Ready to get started?
-Contact us at (702) 529-3101 today for experienced counsel.
+Contact us at (702) 529-3101 today for experienced counsel from our bus accident lawyer in Las Vegas.

-Bus Accident Negligence
+Common Bus Accident Negligence

 Common sorts of negligence by the bus companies would include the following: